-The main coefficients of interest are in the vector $\beta^k$ .
+The main coefficients of interest are in the vector β^k .
 Given that the change in the policy rate enters the model with a negative sign, these coefficients measure the effect of lowering the monetary policy rate by one percentage point, a softening of monetary policy, on the outcome for the average household in income group k.
-We note that the model allows for heterogeneous effects of the macro environment on household outcomes (i.e. separate coefficients on Z by income group).
-In robustness tests, we also include time fixed effects that absorb the (average) effect of any aggregate shock.
-The model includes no household-level controls as our goal is not to compare otherwise similar households at different income levels, but to measure how systematic differences across income groups creates differential exposure to monetary policy.
+The model controls for long-run trends in inequality (i.e. with income group fixed effects α^k) and allows for heterogeneous effects of the macro environment on household outcomes (i.e. with separate coefficients on Z by income group).
+In robustness tests, we also include time fixed effects that absorb the (average) effect of any aggregate shock.29 The model includes no household-level controls as our goal is not to compare otherwise similar households at different income levels, but to measure how systematic differences across income groups creates differential exposure to monetary policy.
 In robustness tests, however, we include household fixed effects.
 Since the model is in changes, this effectively allows for a household-specific linear trend in the level of the outcome variable.